dragazo/cpp-gc/README.md

 # cpp-gc

-One big complaint I've seen from C++ newbies is that the language doesn't have automatic garbage collection *(though I'd argue that's actually a feature)*.
-Of course, there's always [`std::unique_ptr`](https://en.cppreference.com/w/cpp/memory/unique_ptr) for *(arguably)* most cases.
-There's even [`std::shared_ptr`](https://en.cppreference.com/w/cpp/memory/shared_ptr) if you need shared-access to managed resources.
-However, even `std::shared_ptr` fails to handle referential cycles.
-You could always refactor your entire data structure to use [`std::weak_ptr`](https://en.cppreference.com/w/cpp/memory/weak_ptr), but at that point you're doing all the work manually anyway.
-I wonder if all this is leading up to a solution?
+One big complaint I've seen from C++ initiates is that the language doesn't have automatic garbage collection.
+Although on most days I'd argue that's actually a feature, let's face it: sometimes it's just inconvenient.
+I mean sure, there are standard C++ utilities to help out, but as soon as cycles are involved even the mighty `std::shared_ptr` ceases to function.
+You could always refactor your entire data structure to use `std::weak_ptr`, but for anything as or more complicated than a baked potato that means doing all the work manually anyway.

 `cpp-gc` is a **self-managed**, **thread-safe** garbage collection library written in **standard C++14**.